jetlime/LLM-Watermarking/README.md

 ## Current Limitations to address

 - [ ] The API endpoint I currently rely on, is not compatible with the newer instruction fine-tuned models (GPT 4 & 3.5).

 - [ ] I give the model the entire previously seen text, which can become very long after parsing a document.
 Based on the length of the input document, it results in an exponential token consummation, which will be very costly!

 - [ ] Currently, no obvious visual difference is observed between samples written by humans and LLMs.
 It may be due to the very small size of the log probability distribution returned by the ```davinci-002``` model (usually only 5).

-- [ ] ```davinci-002``` is one of the most expensive models, priced at 12$/ 1M input and output tokens.

 - [ ] Frequencies shall be normalised over the length of the document